 The Google my business profile is one of the main tools for optimization with a business.
 This is the local dashboard the business will use to set up their Google page and then optimize their business profile.
 Google My Business is a completely free platform that is provided to business owners by Google and it allows local businesses to create a profile that will be displayed across a number of Google products.

 Google My Business will rank pages in local search engine results as well as provide map pins, business hours, and more.
 To qualify for one of these pages you will need to first have a brick-and-mortar location where your customers can come to see you, where your main business operations take place or where you travel out of to see your customers.

 The basics for your profile will include information like the business name, the description of your business, a website link, reviews for your business, your address, the locations that you serve, your products and services, your contact information, and more.

 With the help of one of these business profiles, you can quickly start to increase your traffic in a local market.
 Many businesses that hire SEO professionals simply have a marketer create one of these pages for them and then see it instantly uptick in rankings, local web traffic, and eventually sales revenue.

 You can find instructions on creating one of these pages from the GMB management page through your google business profile.

 After You’ve Created Your Profile

 Google maps ranking factors are not always easy to optimize for.
-Google’s local search engine algorithm will analyze your business based off of each user search.
-The rankings that users get are based on proximity in their local market, the prominence of the business and the number of reviews that it has or visits that it has to the website as well as how closely the business and its description matches the query the searcher made.
+Google’s local search engine algorithm will analyze your business based on each user search.
+The rankings that users get are based on proximity in their local market, the prominence of the business, and the number of reviews that it has or visits that it has to the website as well as how closely the business and its description match the query the searcher made.

 If you need assistance with ranking your page on google maps, contact our experts today.